lequietriot/RuneScape-MIDI-Player-Suite/README.md

 2. Select your MIDI file.
 3. Enjoy hearing the MIDI in Old School RuneScape sounds!

-I am hoping to add more functionality and helpful parts to the interface as it currently is extremely simple and straightforward in its' current stage.
+I am hoping to add more functionality and helpful parts to the interface as it currently is extremely simple and straightforward in the current stage.